-- Again, I was so glad we had Michael (details can be found in the trip hub) to take us around.
+- Again, I was so glad we had Michael (details can be found in our entire journey in China) to take us around.
 Not only was he incredible knowledgable about the history but he was also completely accommodating in our request to not do any tourist traps.
 In fact, he told us where to stay away from and when I wanted to buy a few magnets, he was able to tell me exactly how much they were actually worth.
 He was also really good with the roads so he knew all the shortcuts to help shave off time to get to and from Terracotta Warriors Museum.
 Michael’s English was also the best of any guide I’ve had in China.

 - Terracotta Warriors Museum